Lyther/Lecture-Notes/README.md

 2. Only final review chapter is covered.

 ## Database Principle

-1. Lecture notes won't be covered (because I did not take any of them), so go and view the notes of Jerry Lu.
+1. Lecture notes won't be covered (because I did not take any of them), so go and view the notes of @jerrylususu.

 2. Review notes are included.

 3. No final review chapter, as there are so many things.

 ## Cloud Computing

 1. Lecture notes from chapter 0 to chapter 6.

 2. Review notes are finished and pushed to master.

 3. I may not make a fianl review chapter, as there are also so many things.